Advanced Micro adopts smartphone technology for servers

 AMD's cash declined $279 million in the third quarter to $1.48 billion.
 AMD said it was reducing its "optimal" cash target to $1.1 million from $1.5 billion due to the business' now smaller size.

-In June, AMD announced it would add security technology designed by ARM to its processors, fuelling speculation the two companies might be moving toward a deeper relationship.
+In June, AMD announced it would add security technology designed by ARM to its processors, fueling speculation the two companies might be moving toward a deeper relationship.

 (Editing by Matthew Lewis and Dan Grebler)